Profile API

 Tenant ID

-The tenant ID is available from the Real-time Profile API list.
+The tenant ID is available from the Profile API list.
 For the endpoint, open the actions menu, and then select “Copy tenant ID”.

 Copy the tenant ID for use in the header request.